Terminology

 Credentials operator

-The Otterize credentials operator automatically resolves pods to dev-friendly service names, registers them with a SPIRE server or with the Otterize Cloud-managed credentials service, and provisions credentials as Kubernetes Secrets.
+The Otterize credentials operator automatically resolves pods to dev-friendly workload identities, registers them with a SPIRE server or with the Otterize Cloud-managed credentials service, and provisions credentials as Kubernetes Secrets.

 Enforcement